-Ceiling heights below nine feet might require a fan that hugs the ceiling, known as a flush mount.
+Ceiling heights below 9 feet might require a fan that hugs the ceiling, known as a flush mount.
 Find out the distance between the ceiling and the bottom of the fan, referred to as the hanging depth.
-Allow at least seven feet from the bottom of the fan to the floor to avoid getting hit when walking under spinning blades.
+Allow at least 7 feet from the bottom of the fan to the floor to avoid getting hit when walking under spinning blades.

 Ceiling Fan Installation Instructions

 After the plate is installed, look for a hook or a hanging mechanism that will support the weight of the fan while attaching the wires together.
-It is helpful if you do not have someone with an extra pair of hands to assist.
-Nestle the receiver inside and follow manufacturer instructions for attaching the body or collar to the plate.
+This is essential if you do not have someone with an extra pair of hands to assist.
+Nestle the receiver inside the body and follow manufacturer instructions for attaching the body or collar to the plate.
 Secure with set screws.

 Most fans that come with a light also include a shade or a cap.
 Attach it as your final step, and you're finished.